 Connected Kerb is an EV charging startup.
 It designs products around EV driver needs, by providing discrete chargers that fit into places where people already park their cars.

-Existing investment in charging infrastructures focuses on ‘destination’ chargers that people have to drive to.
+At the time, most investment in charging infrastructures focused on ‘destination’ chargers that people have to drive to.
 Connected Kerb needed to shift thinking in government, local authorities, and construction.

 Developing Strategic Content

 Memetic designed a piece of research to understand how EV drivers wanted to charge their cars, and non-EV drivers' barriers to switching.

 We found people wanted to charge their car while it was parked, at home or at work, and did not want to drive to chargers.

 This gave us a clear, evidenced message that deploying residential and workplace charging was critical to increasing EV uptake, especially for those without a driveway.

 We created a report Electric Vehicles: Moving from early adopters to mainstream buyers.
 This presented the research, alongside analysis and actionable recommendations developed from interviews with Connected Kerb’s senior team, all highly experienced infrastructure professionals.